 - The Board’s Goals and Director Responsibilities.

-The Board’s primary goal is to exercise its business judgment in a manner it reasonably believes to be in the best interest of the Company and its shareholders.
+The Board’s primary goal is to exercise its business judgment in a manner it reasonably believes to be in the best interest of the Company and its stockholders.
 In its efforts to achieve this goal, the Board monitors the Company's performance.
 The Board also strives to ensure that controls are in place to assure that the Company’s management and employees operate in a legal and ethically responsible manner.
 The Company's management is responsible to conduct the Company's business and affairs under the Board's oversight.
 Each Director is expected to spend the time and effort necessary to properly discharge such Director’s responsibilities.
-Each Director is expected to make all reasonable efforts to attend at least 75% of all Board meetings and meetings of committees on which that Director serves, and to spend the time needed to properly discharge his or her responsibilities.
+Each Director is expected to make all reasonable efforts to attend at least 75% of all Board meetings and meetings of committees on which that Director serves, and to spend the time needed to properly discharge their responsibilities.
 Any Director who is unable to attend a meeting is expected to notify the Chairman of the Board (or, as applicable, the Chairman of the appropriate committee) and the Company's Secretary in advance of such meeting.
 Directors are expected to review in advance any meeting materials distributed before the applicable Board and committee meetings and, when possible, should communicate to the Company's Secretary in advance of meetings any question or concern that they wish to discuss so that management will be prepared to address the same before or during the meeting.

 Size of Board.
 The Board currently believes that it should generally have no fewer than 5 and no more than 15 Directors, with the optimum size generally being about 8 to 12 members.
 The size of the Board could, however, be increased or decreased and Directors may be removed, in each case if determined to be appropriate by the Board, subject to the Company’s By-Laws as may be in effect from time to time.